madscientoast/madscientoast.github.io/_posts/2025-10-05-September.md

 Next month I have a bunch of people asking me to do things so we'll see how eventful that gets.

+I do have an update on my weight loss though.
+I'm at just about 40 lbs (~18 kg) lost since May.
+I'm sitting around 185-186 pounds right now.

 # Game Updates